PasaOpasen/SimplestSimulatedAnnealing/README.md

 ## Idea of method

 This is the evolutionary algorithm for *function minimization*.

-Steps of algorithm:
+Steps:
 1. We should determine function `f` must be minimized
 2. Determine start solution `x0` (can be random)
 3. Determine mutation function `mut`.
 This function should give new (can be random) `x1` solution using information about `x0` and temperature `T`.